About the role

 Are the calls inbound or outbound?

-You will only receive inbound calls relate to your clients line of business.
+You will only receive inbound calls related to your client's line of business.

 What does a day on the job look like?